Badminton Club: The Badminton Club meets on Friday at 2:15 (Spring) in the Gym

 Adviser: Mr. Alberti

 Student Government: The Student Government plans school assemblies, pep rallies, fundraisers and events for Halloween, Christmas and Valentine’s day.
 Members organize the coat drive, the food drive and blood drive in the school.
-We raise and coordinate the BARC prom.
+We coordinate the BARC prom.
 The Student Government meets every Thursday at 2:15 in the Auditorium.

 Moderator: Mrs. Kendrick

 Women Helping Women Club: The mission of the Women Helping Women club is to gain awareness of issues related to women and to help women in need in the community.
 The club meets the 2nd and 4th Wednesday of each month at 2:15 in the Leadership room.
 In addition, the club selects and completes two services projects each year related to serving women in need in the local area.
 Adviser: Ms. Stabile

 Yearbook – Kaleidoscope: The Yearbook staff is in charge of deciding on the themes, designs, and layouts of the yearbook.
 Staff compile photograph of sports, club activities, and student life and create layout pages using publishing software.
 They are responsible for completing their assigned yearbook pages.
 Yearbook provides an excellent opportunity for students to learn how to use publishing software as well as learning to execute sections of a process within deadlines.
 Yearbook meets every Wednesday at 2:15 in room 132, but much of the assigned work can be done with a laptop.
 Adviser: Mrs. Kendrick